-Measure - ID 12.2 Title Initiative and Financial Support for Energy Efficient Cross-Sectional Technologies in the Industry Sector Sector Industry Timeline 2024-2030 Implementing Ministry for Energy and Mineral Resources (MEMR), Jordan Renewable Energy & Energy Agency Efficiency Fund (JREEEF).
-Ministry of Industry, Trade and Supply (MIT), National Energy Research Center (NERC), Stakeholders Royal Scientific Society (RSS), Jordan Chamber of Industry (JCI), Local Associations, Jordan Involved Standards and Metrology Organization (JSMO) , Amman Chamber of Industry (ACI), Zarqa Chamber of Industry, and Irbid Chamber of Industry.
-Target Industries, Energy Service Companies (ESCOs) Offer guidance and knowledge on cross-sectional technology adoption.
+Measure - ID 12.2 Title Initiative and Financial Support for Energy Efficient Cross-Sectional Technologies in the Industry Sector Sector Industry Timeline 2024-2030 Implementing Agency Ministry for Energy and Mineral Resources (MEMR), Jordan Renewable Energy & Energy Efficiency Fund (JREEEF).
+Stakeholders Involved Ministry of Industry, Trade and Supply (MIT), National Energy Research Center (NERC), Royal Scientific Society (RSS), Jordan Chamber of Industry (JCI), Local Associations, Jordan Standards and Metrology Organization (JSMO), Amman Chamber of Industry (ACI), Zarqa Chamber of Industry, and Irbid Chamber of Industry.
+Target Industries, Energy Service Companies (ESCOs) Objective Offer guidance and knowledge on cross-sectional technology adoption.
 Grant financial incentives to small and medium-sized enterprises (SMEs) for transitioning away from inefficient technologies.
-Objective Align Jordan's minimum energy performance standards (MEPS) with the latest technological advancements in this sector. teermological advancements in this sector.
+Align Jordan's minimum energy performance standards (MEPS) with the latest technological advancements in this sector.
 Description The project aims to promote the adoption of cross-sectional technologies in Jordan's industrial sector through a comprehensive strategy.
 It involves analysing and describing relevant technologies and disseminating this information, a targeted communication strategy will be implemented, including content creation, an online presence, and educational workshops.
 Additionally, a consultancy service will provide guidance and support to businesses interested in adopting these technologies.
 A funding program will be introduced, offering financial support for the modernization or acquisition of efficient cross-sectional technologies, with eligibility criteria aligned with international best practices.
 Administrative structures, including a dedicated website and a technical expert team, will be set up to facilitate the program.
 Integration of the funding program with communication and consultancy services will ensure a holistic approach to technology adoption.
-Continuous monitoring, feedback mechanisms, and evaluation will be in place to assess the program's impact and refine it as needed, ultimately enhancing Jordan's economic competitiveness Measure Cost and sustainability.
-24 million JOD Source of Funding Funding is not secured Cost / Energy Saved 49.7 JOD/ MWh - 5, Number of received applications and participated SME.
-Monitoring and Number of consultancy requests Quantification of Further KPIs are monitored in accordance with financial funding programs.
-Impact Monitor technology adoption rates and energy savings. member teermology adoption rates and energy savings.
+Continuous monitoring, feedback mechanisms, and evaluation will be in place to assess the program's impact and refine it as needed, ultimately enhancing Jordan's economic competitiveness and sustainability.
+Measure Cost 24 million JOD Source of Funding Funding is not secured Cost / Energy Saved 49.7 JOD/ MWh Monitoring and Quantification of Impact Number of received applications and participated SME.
+Number of consultancy requests Further KPIs are monitored in accordance with financial funding programs.
+Monitor technology adoption rates and energy savings.